Delicious Oreo Cake

 3

-For the Oreo frosting crush the Oreos into very fine crumbs.
+For the Oreo frosting crush the entire Oreos into very fine crumbs.
 You can use a sealed plastic bag to bang the Oreos with a rolling pin.
 Beat the whipping cream with the sugar and vanilla extract until stiff.
 Mix in mascarpone and crushed Oreos for another minute.
 Reserve about three to four tablespoons for decoration.

 4